llucbrell/dub-plus/readme.md

 At this moment the prerelease counter only work with this kind of prereleases tag.

-> alpha.x.x -->beta.x.x -->rc.x.x -- Uppercase or lowercase
+> alpha.x.x -->beta.x.x -->rc.x.x -- Uppercase or lowercase.
-> a.x.x -->b.x.x -->rc.x.x -- Uppercase or lowercase
+> a.x.x -->b.x.x -->rc.x.x -- Uppercase or lowercase.
-> x.x.x --> like the version counter -- only numbers
+> x.x.x --> like the version counter -- only numbers.

 It'll be updated soon.